JasLee520/TidyUpFinal/README.md

-# TidyUp! – Final Project for ITCS-2530
+# TidyUp! â€“ Final Project for ITCS-2530
-By Jasmine Lee**
+By Jasmine Lee

 ## Project Overview
 TidyUp! is a gamified cleaning simulation game written in C++.
 Users complete tasks in various rooms to earn points and unlock new rooms.